gguuss/DietyOS/README.md

 ## Important Disclaimer ##
 I am not a therapist, I have not evaluated or tested this framework and these ideas.
 Please take these resources with considerations of doubt and I encourage you to challenge these concepts and improve them.
 This resource is based on a study body of just mainly a sample size of one, myself, and the insights and observations that have been helpful for me to improve myself.
-The biases in the resources lean towards my taste and the observations might only make sense to me as they're from my frame of reference and perspective.
+The biases in the resources lean towards my taste, gender, and experience so the observations might only make sense to me as they're from my frame of reference and perspective.
 It's entirely possible that I'm not even neurodivergent and that I'm just making up patterns and overfitting my experiences.

 ### Credits and Acknowledgements ###
 These tools, ideas, and insights came from the teachings of many incredible people (books, family, friends, interns and mentees, managers, movies, music, relationships, and teachers) over the course of my life and it would be dishonest for me to take credit for them all (or even any of it).
 I'm standing on the shoulders of giants and have been given so much help all along the way.
 I am working on finding the best way to acknowledge all the people who have taught me these lessons.
 However, I have a feeling that some of the folks would not like crediting so I'll be sensitive and careful.
 If you notice something in here that you taught me (or just have taught me in any capacity) and would like an acknowledgement, let me know, email the name of the project at ourfriendgus dot com and make sure to include a link so that other people can connect with you.
 I'll also be working on an appropriate license to protect and share this resource - if I'm in violation of your license, please let me know and I'll do what I can to correct it.